pmqs/Info-ZIP-Family-Tree-for-Zip/szip/README_SZIP.txt

       Building UnZip and Zip with LZMA and/or PPMd Compression Support
       ----------------------------------------------------------------

-   The build instructions (found in the file INSTALL and/or an OS-specific INSTALL supplement, in both the UnZip and Zip source kits) describe how to build UnZip and Zip with support for LZMA and/or PPMd compression.
+   The build instructions (found either in the file INSTALL and/or an OS-specific INSTALL supplement, depending on OS, in both the UnZip and Zip source kits) describe how to build UnZip and Zip with support for LZMA and/or PPMd compression.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -